Nixtla/statsforecast/nbs/docs/contribute/step-by-step.md

 You can also use mamba for creating the environment (mamba is faster than Conda) using `mamba create -n nixtla-env python=3.10`.

+You can replace `nixtla-env` for something more meaningful to you.
+Eg. `statsforecast-env` or `mlforecast-env`.
+You can always check the list of environments in your system using `conda env list`.

 Activate your new environment with `conda activate nixtla-env`.

 ## Install required libraries for development